 What is an Hourly Employee?

 Hourly employees don't have a contract and are only paid for hours worked.
 The employer determines the hours for an hourly employee each week.
 Hourly employees must document their work by using a time card system or completing a timesheet, which the employer verifies.
 The timekeeping method you use must be complete and accurate.

-There is no requirement that an hourly employee must be given a specific number of hours of work a week.
+There is no federal requirement that an hourly employee must be given a specific number of hours of work a week.
 Employees who work less than full-time are considered part-time, and they may have different pay rates, benefits, and paid time off than full-time hourly employees.